XIMAX, THE CITY OF MAGIC

 Sage Artimidor Federkiel

 The first publication of the "Santharian Compendium" takes place, a still ongoing project initiated by Artimidor Federkiel, archivist and sage at New-Santhala.
-The first edition of the Compendium has eight volumes and comprises explanations and derivations to all important Santharian terms, providing descriptions of beasts, plants, plants, people, weapons, artifacts, religions, historical events, myths etc. Furthermore the Compendium contains histories of all continents and races of the known world of Caelereth plus detailed time tables as well as short summaries and word lists on elven, dwarven and several other known languages.
+The first edition of the Compendium has eight volumes and comprises explanations and derivations to all important Santharian terms, providing descriptions of beasts, plants, people, weapons, artifacts, religions, historical events, myths etc. Furthermore the Compendium contains histories of all continents and races of the known world of Caelereth plus detailed time tables as well as short summaries and word lists on elven, dwarven and several other known languages.

 The Santharian Compendium is the most comprehensive book of knowledge that ever existed in the United Kingdom of Santharia.
 All kinds of researchers, be it historians, sages, bestiary experts, herbalists, alchemists etc. participate in this endeavour.
 The Ximaxian Academy is all too happy to assist the sage Artimidor Federkiel.